Deveraux-Parker/glm-code-api/README.md

 Built to be simple, hackable, and functional.

 Add your code plan api to the apikey.json and enjoy.
+This is specifically for the GLM coding plan, so make sure you have a code-plan specific API key to get started.